timruffles/js-to-c/NOTES.md

 # Notes

+## 24 Feb 2019

+Switching over to traversing the catch stack at GC time fixed the bug!
+I don't think an approach that didn't involve this would be better - it'd require a huge refactor to ensure all mutations would also be protected.
+I think it's possibly the only way in this system.

 ## 23 Feb 2019

 Did a heap of thinking about the GC atomic stuff, and realised I was on the wrong track.
 Taking a graph based view of it, I realised two big things: